learlab/learlab.github.io/data/index.md

 # {% include icon.html icon="fas fa-tools" %}Datasets and Competitions

-Our research team creates large datasets that are publicly available.
-We lead analyses of these and other datasets using NLP techniques and host competitions to attract world-wide talent into learning analytics.
-We also use large datasets to fine-tune and domain adapt language models to inform educational interventions.
+Our research team develops and shares large, publicly available datasets to advance learning analytics.
+We apply natural language processing (NLP) techniques to analyze both our own and external datasets, driving insights into educational practices.
+To encourage global participation, we host competitions that challenge talent worldwide to explore new approaches in learning analytics.
+Additionally, we leverage these datasets to fine-tune and adapt language models for educational interventions, enhancing their effectiveness and impact.

 {% include search-info.html %}